 Ingress action Egress action When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on transmitted by C-port PVID) and is forwarded. will be set to 0x8100.
-When the port receives tagged frames: C-port 1.
-If the tagged frame contains a TPID of Post 0x8100, it will be forwarded.
-2. If the TPID of tagged frame is not 0x8100 (ex.
-0x88A8), it will be discarded.
+C-port When the port receives tagged frames: 1.
+If the tagged frame contains a TPID of 0x8100, it will be forwarded.
 When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on transmitted by S-port will PVID) and is forwarded. be set to 0x88A8.
 When the port receives tagged frames: S-port 1.
-If the tagged frame contains a TPID of • 0x8100, it will be forwarded.
+If the tagged frame contains a TPID of 0x8100, it will be forwarded.
 2. If the TPID of tagged frame is not 0x88A8 (ex.
 0x8100), it will be discarded.
 When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on transmitted by PVID) and is forwarded.
-S-custom-port will be S-custom-port When the port receives tagged frames: set to a Self-customized If the tagged frame contains a TPID of value, which can be set 0x8100, it will be forwarded. by the user via If the TPID of tagged frame is not 0x88A8 Ethertype for Custom (ex.
+S-custom-port will be When the port receives tagged frames: set to a Self-customized S-custom-port If the tagged frame contains a TPID of value, which can be set 0x8100, it will be forwarded. by the user via If the TPID of tagged frame is not 0x88A8 Ethertype for Custom (ex.
 0x8100), it will be discarded.
 S-ports.

-5.5.2.2 Examples of VLAN Settings

-VLAN Access Mode:
+5.5.2.2 Examples of VLAN Settings VLAN Access Mode: